MicroEJ/docs/SDK6UserGuide/testProject.rst

   Simulator.
 - ``(4)``: adds the dependencies required by the tests.
 The first line declares a dependency to the code of the project.
   The second line declares a dependency on the ``edc`` Library.
 The third line declares a dependency to the JUnit API used to annotate Java Test classes.
+Finally the fourth line declares a dependency to a required JUnit library.

 Create a Test Class